claim: The military shouldn’t be using expensive, experimental renewable energy technologies.

 - The Department of Defense’s energy expenditures have increased by 281% since 2001.
 As a percentage of the overall Department of Defense budget, energy costs have have increased by 2% in that same period of time.
 (Global Green USA, http://bit.ly/16Z9dgg)

 - Since 2010, nine different U.S. Navy vessels and aircraft have been successfully powered by advanced, domestic biofuels, including the super-sonic biofuel flight of the F/A-18 “Green Hornet,” the MH-60S Seahawk, the MV-22 Osprey, the T-45 Goshawk, AV-8B Harrier, the Fire Scout unmanned vehicle, the Riverine Command Boat (RCB-X), the USS Paul F. Foster destroyer and the USS Ford frigate.
 (Source: Honeywell, http://bit.ly/Lor1UM)

 - Nevada’s Nellis Air Force Base has a 14 MW solar facility, which supplies more than 25% of the power used at the base.
+It is the largest solar facility in the United States.
 (Source: CleanTechnica, http://bit.ly/JwkxC3)

 - 7,000 megawatts of additional solar energy can be generated on military installation rooftops in the Mojave Desert, according to a DOD analysis.
 (Source: US Department of Defense, http://bit.ly/LreMXt)

 To learn more, see our Energy Issues page on National Security.